On the large-time asymptotics of the defocusing mKdV equation with step-like initial data: Spectral analysis and inverse scattering transform

-A crucial step of the descent analysis is to open lenses, which is aided by two well known factorizations of the jump matrix $V(k)$ defined in \eqref{equ:jump V(k)}.
-Possible factorizations used throught of the context are listed as follows.
+A crucial step of performing the steepest descent analysis is to open lenses, which is aided by two well-known factorizations of the jump matrix $V(k)$ defined in \eqref{equ:jump V(k)}.
+Denote $r_2(k)={r^*(k)}/{(1-r(k)r^*(k))}$ for $k\in\mathbb{R}\setminus[-c_l,c_l]$, then the factorizations utilized throughout the context can be listed as follows.

 For $k\in(-\infty,-c_l)\cup(c_l,+\infty)$,